 That brand has chosen an archetype that best reflects its vision and values vision.
 Even with competing brands in the market, the power of a brand archetype differentiates them.
 They seem to push the right buttons at the right time because they have built a strong relationship with you over time.

 How to use Brand Archetypes

 Brand archetypes bring your brand essence to life and give you the ability to communicate effectively with your ideal customers.
 By aligning your message with your brand archetype, you speak to your customers’ primary desires and motivations.
-This encourages swift customer engagement and drives purchasing behavior.
+This encourages swift customer engagement and drives purchasing behaviour.

-To unlock the power of brand archetypes, you need to start with knowing your brand at the deepest level.
+To unlock the power of brand archetypes, you need to start by knowing your brand at the deepest level.
 This takes developing your brand compass.
 Why does your brand exist?
 Who does it serve?
 What are its motivations?

 It is through this process that you will be able to reveal the archetype your brand embodies.

 Bear in mind, your brand archetype is the cog in your brand strategy development.
 With it, your brand's positioning, visual identity, verbal identity, and brand experience can come to life.

 Brand positioning is bigger than how well your logo stands out from other companies.
 It’s how strategically your brand’s vision, product, and identity are positioned in a market compared to other companies.
 Your brand archetype affects the development of your brand's messaging.